 Step 2: Do Your Research

 Did you know that the first recorded wedding vows were written in 1549?
 While that fun fact might not seem super useful at the moment, that means that couples have been saying (and writing) wedding vows for over 450 years!
 There's no need to reinvent the wheel here.
-Start out by deciding if you want to use parts of any traditional vows (you know, to have and to hold til death do us part) from religious or secular traditions.
-Look through plenty of vow examples for tone, structure and organization.
-Dive into romantic poems, books, songs and movies that have a special meaning to you!
+Start out by deciding if you want to use parts of any traditional vows (you know, like in sickness and in health) from religious or secular traditions.
+Look through plenty of vow examples for tone, structure, and organization.
+Dive into romantic poems, books, songs, and movies that have a special meaning to you!
 Using cliches might not be the best call - unless it actually has a special meaning to you - but if you want to find a different way to say that you love your partner more every day, I can promise there are dozens of poems and songs that will do the trick.

 The Knot has collected an extensive list of wedding vows from various religions and cultures, which can be viewed here.
 If you're not a big reader who can pull romantic quotes out of thin air, a basic Google search will get you well on your way.
 And remember to pull from media that has influenced your relationship, your view on love, and will still have meaning to you in 20 years.